perfectconsulting/mailshell/README.md

 signature
 =========
-to ensure only athorised shell scripts are executed the email conataining the script must contain the SIGNATUE in the email subject line.
+to ensure only athorised shell scripts are executed the email containing the script must contain the SIGNATUE in the email subject line.

 setup